 A statement for RE gives a general rundown of changes in a company’s surplus earnings for a particular accounting cycle.
 Essentially, the statement for RE is structured as an equation in such a way that it opens with the retained earnings placed at the beginning of the reporting period.
 Next up is to adjust net income, dividends, etc. After that, the closing cycle for that particular accounting cycle forms the opening balance for the next accounting cycle.

 As a small business owner, your accountant sifts through all financial documents to ensure that they are in order.
-Also, if you have any workers, your accountant will have to generate and issue a w-2 form to your workers as well as curate other forms like 1099, if you have received any non salary income.
+Also, if you have any workers, your accountant will have to generate and issue a w-2 form to your workers as well as curate other forms like 1099, if you have received any non-salary income.
 That way, you can easily get all withholdings out of the way so that all you have is for further planning.

 Essentially, the statement for retained earnings is for attracting and keeping potential investors and other external parties.

-The statement for REs that your account will prepare can either be a stand-alone document or attached to another financial statement like a balance sheet or income statement.
+The statement for REs that your accountant will prepare can either be a stand-alone document or attached to another financial statement like a balance sheet or income statement.
 Usually, accountants in the United States like to follow the (GAAP) Generally Accepted Accounting Principles.
 Although you can decide to prepare your statement on a monthly, quarterly, or annual basis.

 Final Thought

-Although most small businesses, especially those who have not grown beyond the profit and loss stage might not have much to do with calculating retained earnings.
+Although most small businesses, especially those who have not grown beyond the profit and loss stage, might not have much to do with calculating retained earnings.
 However, the knowledge is relevant for every business owner who aspires towards growth and expansion.

-In summary, retained earnings give small firms a vital source of funding to support their expansion and guarantee long-term viability.
+Additionally, knowledge of retained earnings will help the small business owner with striking deals with investors.

 Small firms might use REs for a variety of things, including financing company growth, paying off debt, managing working capital, investing in assets, fostering innovation through R&D, paying dividends, or setting up emergency savings.
 For small firms to achieve their financial objectives, balance the needs of shareholders and the company, and maintain a solid financial position in a cutthroat business environment, effective management of REs is essential.